Fulham F.C.: 2001–2007: Early Premier League years

 Fulham returned to the top division of English football, and competed in the Premier League for the first time.
 The club finished the 2001–02 season in 13th place.
 Fulham were the only team to host top-flight football with some standing areas in the 21st century, but due to restrictions on standing, this was not allowed to continue; clubs promoted from the second division had only three years to make their ground all-seater.
 Fulham were forced to groundshare with QPR at Loftus Road during the 2002–03 and 2003–04 seasons while Craven Cottage was rebuilt as an all-seated stadium.
 There were fears that Fulham would not return to the Cottage, after it was revealed that Al-Fayed had sold the first right to build on the ground to a property development firm.

 In 2002–03, Fulham spent most of the season in the lower half of the table.
 Chairman Al-Fayed told manager Jean Tigana that his contract would not be renewed at the end of the season.
-However, with five games left to play and relegation still possible, Tigana was sacked, and Chris Coleman was temporarily put in charge.
+However, with five games left to play and relegation still possible, Tigana was dismissed, and Chris Coleman was temporarily put in charge.
 Fulham won 10 points from a possible 15 and managed to avoid relegation.
 Coleman was appointed manager on a permanent basis in the summer of 2003; despite predictions that the inexperience of Coleman would result in Fulham's relegation, he kept the club well clear of relegation, guiding them to a club record ninth-place finish in his debut season.
-This might have been greater had the club not come under significant financial pressure to sell Louis Saha to Manchester United, for whom they received a club record £13 million.
+This might have been greater had the club not come under significant financial pressure to sell Louis Saha to Manchester United, for whom they received a then-club record £13 million.

 Fulham lost a legal case against former manager Tigana in 2004 after Al-Fayed wrongly alleged that Tigana had overpaid more than £7 million for new players and had negotiated transfers in secret.

 Coleman notched up another satisfactory performance in the 2004–05 season and guided Fulham to a secure 13th-place finish.
 The following season Fulham improved by one place, finishing 12th – the high point of the season was a 1–0 win over local rivals and reigning champions Chelsea in the West London derby – Chelsea had only lost two games in two and a half years.
 The 2006–07 season proved to be Coleman's last, as on 10 April 2007, Fulham terminated his contract with immediate effect.
 His replacement was Northern Ireland manager Lawrie Sanchez.
 Fulham only gained four points from five games with Sanchez as caretaker manager.
 They ensured top-flight survival that season by defeating a weakened Liverpool side 1–0 in the penultimate match of the season, and Sanchez was appointed manager.